 The Covid-19 pandemic, hurricanes, wildfires, refugees fleeing war and persecution, and young ones in Child Protective Services, all touch our hearts with a desire to do more.

 Even in the face of extreme challenges, we believe learning provides hope.
 Our team continues to publish diverse, multilingual children’s books and expands to include products, tools, and services to offer healthy coping skills, reaching the whole child.
 We wish to give hope and knowledge to exceed.
 We hope to spark each child’s curiosity so they may move forward with confidence.

 The Little Fig’s team appreciates these and so many others who come to us to develop multilingual works for children.
-We proudly encourage and collaborate to promote literacy, ignite discovery, and inspire.

-- Together with The Negro Baseball Museum NLBM, Major League Baseball, and First Base Enterprises, The Little Fig published the debut in a series of children’s sports biographies, The Greatest Thing: A Story About Buck O’Neil.
+- Licensed with The Negro Baseball Museum NLBM, Major League Baseball, and First Base Enterprises, The Little Fig published the debut in a series of children’s sports biographies, The Greatest Thing: A Story About Buck O’Neil.